Jbleezy/BO2-Reimagined/README.md

 * No longer automatically runs away when player is first attacked in solo
 * Removed hint when player is first attacked in solo

+### Brutus
+* No longer receives additional damage from Ray Gun Mark 2

 ## Weapons
 * Switch to melee weapon by pressing the new melee weapon button (same button as the Time Bomb and Maxis Drone)
 * Changed grenade damage scalar to 25 multiplied by round number (normally random number between 100 and 200 added by round number)